 Momentarily Richard was lost for words as his award came as a total surprise to him, but he quickly regained his composure to address the 300 strong audience made up of the top garden media professionals.

 The tribute to Richard was led by John Ashley, the current Chairman of the Greenfingers Charity, which Richard founded in 1998.
 The garden media guests heard how Richard’s horticultural career started with him growing strawberries with his grandparents and starting out working at Hillier’s learning from the great Roy Lancaster.
 He moved to Fisons where he learned all about fertilisers and compost, something that would serve him well later in life and gave him the knowhow and contacts to create his own, professional plant food for amateurs.
-His career spans over four decades and includes not only television and radio presenting, right up to his current role as Gardening guru for the QVC gardening shows, but also setting up a joint venture with Camden council to recruit and rehabilitate long term unemployed youngsters and ex-offenders.
+His career spans over four decades and includes not only television and radio presenting, but also setting up a joint venture with Camden council to recruit and rehabilitate long term unemployed youngsters and ex-offenders.
 It was a great success and Richard is still in contact with some of them now.

 Richard, rarely lost for words, was clearly taken by surprise.
 “I am extremely honoured to receive this award.”
 He said.
 “I’ve simply love working in and being a part of this wonderful industry.
 I’ve had the real privilege to work with some amazing people and I’m so grateful for their encouragement, help and friendship over the years.
 Thank you to all of them.”